 Hand hygiene is one of the most effective ways to stop the spread of germs.
 Children need to be taught when and how to wash their hands properly.
 It is important to wash hands often with soap and water or use an alcohol-based hand sanitizer.

 Resources to help teach children & youth about handwashing:

 Mandatory masking is in effect for students in Grades 1-12 in school.
 Students in Kindergarten are encouraged to wear masks.
 Mandatory masking is in effect outdoors where physical distancing cannot be maintained.

-Physical distancing helps limit the spread of infection when used with the other public health measures such as hand washing, wearing a mask and staying home when sick.
+Physical distancing helps limit the spread of infection when used with the other public health measures such as wearing a mask, staying home when sick and hand washing.

 Talking to your children about COVID-19 & school